tlovett1/dockunit/README.md

 * `[--du-verbose]` (optional) - This will print out verbose Dockunit output.
 * `...` - Any additional arguments and options passed to the command will be passed to your test command.
 For example, if you wanted to pass a few extra options to PHPUnit, you could append them to the end of your `dockunit` command.

+You can simply run `dockunit` in any folder with a `Dockunit.json` to run Dockunit.
+Simple huh?

 ## License